-Margaret Meyer MA, Dip THP, HPD, PG Dip Gestalt Counselling, MBACP
+Margaret Meyer MBACP, MA, Dip THP, PG Dip Gestalt Counselling, Schema Therapy

 Welcome to my counselling service, Margaret Meyer Therapy.
 You may have been considering counselling for some time or you may be at a crisis point in your life.
 Whatever has prompted your visit today, I can assure you of my professional approach in every aspect of our counselling relationship.

 I am an experienced and qualified therapeutic counsellor.
-Please read on for information about how I work and my experience.
+Please read on for information about my experience, and how I work .
 As well, I invite you to click on the link (above) to my website, which offers more information and resources.

-- I offer assistance for couples, family members or work partners experiencing relationship difficulties.
+- I offer specialised help for couples, family members or work partners experiencing relationship difficulties.

 - I provide time-limited, short and long-term work for depression, bereavement, personality issues, stresses arising from major life change, anxiety and loss, including the loss of a relationship or a professional identity.